Undergraduate Research

 Undergraduate students have many opportunities for pursuing research in Computer Science.
 Several different possibilities exist:

-• Senior Thesis: The senior thesis offers students the opportunity to pursue a research project and document it by writing a thesis and publicly presenting their work and results.
+- Senior Thesis: The senior thesis offers students the opportunity to pursue a research project and document it by writing a thesis and publicly presenting their work and results.
 The procedure for completing a senior thesis is detailed in the Undergraduate Bulletin.
 Senior theses completed by the past CS students are available online.

-• Students may potentially obtain credit for work on research projects, including their senior thesis, by arranging for a reading or research tutorial (or independent study).
+Students may also pursue research that does not result in a thesis. - Students may potentially obtain credit for work on research projects, including their senior thesis, by arranging for a reading or research tutorial (or independent study).
 Students interested in pursuing this option should complete a Request for Tutorial form with their faculty mentor.
 The professor, the department, and the College Dean’s office must approve tutorials.
 Note that it is not possible to earn credit for a research project while being paid to pursue that research project.

-• Paid research positions: Some professors may have paid research positions available for undergraduate students, funded by their research grants.
+- Paid research positions: Some professors may have paid research positions available for undergraduate students, funded by their research grants.
 Professors who have funding from the National Science Foundation may have supplements to fund undergraduate research through the Research Experience for Undergraduates (REU) program.

 Students who are interested in research should also investigate Davis Research Fellowships, the Georgetown University Research Opportunities Program (GUROP), and CRF-Sponsored Summer Fellowships.
 Students can participate in GUROP during the academic year.
 They can also apply for a Summer Fellowship, which funds students to conduct research with their faculty mentor over the summer.
 These awards are competitive and require a research proposal, so students should start a research project well in advance of preparing a proposal for a Davis Research Fellowship or a Summer Fellowship.